Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture Challenge.md

     - Who is impacted negatively by the problem?
     - Who benefits from the problem?
     - Why is is important now?
+    - How can enterprise architects help?

+Now it's time to take a short break!

 ---
 # Success